 9. Dell XPS 13

 The Dell XPS 13 is a compact and reliable laptop.
 Its beautiful chassis, excellent 16:10 display, and great performance make it an excellent choice for general-purpose users.
-My review unit (an i7 model) blew through the work tasks I needed it to do without any slowdown or heat.
-It did quite well in both gaming and media work.
+At well under three pounds and just over half an inch thick, it’s a dream for travel and on-the-go work.

-There is also a fancier Dell XPS 13 Plus available for purchase, which will include all kinds of new features the XPS 13 doesn’t have including an OLED display option, borderless haptic touchpad, and LED touch function keys.
-We’re looking forward to reviewing that model very soon.
+There is also a fancier Dell XPS 13 Plus available for purchase, which includes all kinds of new features the XPS 13 doesn’t have including an OLED display option, borderless haptic touchpad, and LED touch function keys, as well as a more powerful P-series processor.
+I don’t recommend that model over this one for most people, but it’s worth looking into if you want something a bit funkier with a higher-resolution screen.

 The best OLED laptop